 - Meal and entertainment expenses: IRS rules for validating meals and entertainment expenses are specific.
-You must record the names of people in attendance, location and purpose of the meeting.
+You must record the names of people in attendance, the location and the purpose of the meeting.
 Anything less will be considered insufficient and will be disallowed.

 - Using your vehicle for business: If you’re going to use a vehicle for business and personal use, be sure to keep accurate logs with dates and mileage.
 It takes time and effort, but the data will be needed to validate the deduction as a business expense on your return.

 - Mismatch of 1099s: If you’re operating as an independent contractor and receive 1099 forms, make sure to report all of these as income.
 The IRS has the computer capability to match 1099s that are issued with the ones that are reported.

 - Charitable deductions: Large charitable deductions get immediate attention and must be supported with documents, such as a professional appraisal for artwork.

-How to Prepare for IRS Audit
+How to Survive an IRS Audit